rocke2020/OpenViking/docs/learning/openviking-server.md

 There are three intentional OV command surfaces on this machine:
-`~/bin/ov` points at the test server checkout, `~/codes/ov1/.venv/bin/ov` is the active development CLI, and `/opt/homebrew/bin/ov` is the npm-installed official CLI.
+`~/bin/ov` points at the test server checkout, `~/codes/ov1/.venv/bin/ov` is the active development CLI, and `/opt/homebrew/bin/ov` is the npm-installed optional CLI, not a full server installation.
 Treat the Homebrew-path CLI as **prod-sim CLI only**: useful for testing what a user gets from `npm install -g @openviking/cli`, but call it by absolute path so it never silently replaces the editable dev/test CLIs.

 ## Current Setup